 In this section we show how to obtain a deterministic algorithm achieving message complexity only slightly larger than the randomized solution.
 For clarity of presentation, we focus on the case dsize = n (thus automatically holding for all dsize = O(n)), and we do not address the issue of adaptivity.
-(We prefer to emphasize in our presentation the challenges in the deterministic solution, e.g., the use of expanders, rather than making the exposition unnecessarily complex.)
 We call this algorithm det-gossip.
 We first present the basic theory behind expander graphs and prove their fault-tolerant properties; we then show how to deploy them in a similar scheme as seen in Section 5.
 Note that this de-randomization is not straightforward, as apart of using expander graphs with specific fault-tolerant properties, additional mechanisms assuring sufficient level of deterministic synchronization and collaboration must be introduced.
-We believe that these techniques might be useful for derandomizing other information-sharing protocols in dynamic fault-prone environments.